-“The INTP is very independent, deep and private yet can at times seem totally outspoken because of their directness of communication and economy of words speaking only when there is something to say.
-INTPs find emotion difficult as they are at heart logical, analytical and objective with no time for anything they see as ‘fanciful.’
-The INTP will find it difficult to share their feelings, although they will be blunt and outspoken regarding their thoughts.
+INTPs are very independent, deep, and private yet can at times seem totally outspoken because of their directness of communication and economy of words, speaking only when there is something to say.
+INTPs find emotion difficult, as they are logical at heart, analytical, and objective, with no time for anything they see as “fanciful.”
+INTPs will find it difficult to share their feelings, although they will be blunt and outspoken regarding their thoughts.

-In times of low energy, or moments of single-minded concentration, the INTP is aloof and detached in a way that might even offend more relational or extraverted individuals.
-This makes the INTP very difficult to know as they will tend to be very skeptical and wary about close emotional involvement as emotions tend to be slightly outside their own life-space and if someone gets too close too soon they may find that the INTP ‘closes down’ and focuses only on rational issues.
-This means that the INTP may not pick up on the verbal and non-verbal cues and thus tread on toes or fail to notice another person’s feelings and can therefore be seen as slightly cold or harsh.
-Strong emotional impulses, which they do not understand can cause problems for the INTP.
+In times of low energy or moments of single-minded concentration, INTPs are aloof and detached in a way that might even offend more relational or extraverted individuals.
+This makes INTPs very difficult to know, as they will tend to be very skeptical and wary about close emotional involvement.
+Emotions tend to be slightly outside their own life space, and if someone gets too close too soon, they may find that INTPs “close down” and focuses only on rational issues.
+This means that INTPs may not pick up on the verbal and nonverbal cues.
+They may tread on toes or fail to notice another person’s feelings and can therefore be seen as slightly cold or harsh.
+Strong emotional impulses, which they do not understand, can cause problems for INTPs.

-Actually INTPs are relatively easy-going, quiet and amenable to most anything until something violates their principles.
-Then they become outspoken, inflexible and at times downright unreasonable, switching from reserved to actually enjoying the heated debate and drama.
-The INTP can move from compliance to throwing dolly from the pram very quickly, often shocking those who didn’t realise a principle had been trodden on.
-Once this is over, the INTP will look to move back to a less confrontational and visible position as they become embarrassed if too long in the spotlight.”
+Actually, INTPs are relatively easygoing, quiet, and amenable to most anything until something violates their principles.
+Then, they become outspoken, inflexible, and at times downright unreasonable, switching from reserved to actually enjoying the heated debate and drama.
+INTPs can move from compliance to throwing dolly from the pram very quickly, often shocking those who didn’t realize a principle had been trodden on.
+Once this is over, INTPs will look to move back to a less confrontational and visible position, as they become embarrassed if too long in the spotlight.

 INTP at work

-The INTP is superb at analysing problems and evaluating ideas and suggestions so the team is better placed to make balanced decisions, given their serious, unemotional and prudent nature.
-They have great judgement, discretion and hard headedness.
-They also see, and are happy to point out, the downside and so protect the team from omissions, errors and heading off in the wrong direction.
+INTPs are superb at analyzing problems and evaluating ideas and suggestions.
+The team will be better placed to make balanced decisions given the serious, unemotional, and prudent nature of INTPs.
+They have great judgement, discretion, and hard-headedness.
+They also see—and are happy to point out—the downside, so they protect the team from omissions, errors, and heading off in the wrong direction.

-Although quiet the INTP will come to the fore at analyzing problems and evaluating ideas using their superb judgement and serious, unemotional nature to ensure the team makes balanced decisions.
-INTPs need those around them to be proactive and not keep coming to them with questions.
+Although quiet, INTPs will come to the fore at analyzing problems and evaluating ideas using their superb judgement and serious, unemotional nature to ensure the team makes balanced decisions.
+INTPs need those around them to be proactive and keep from coming to them with questions.
 They like arguments and actions to be well thought through and will excel at ensuring this is the case.

-The INTP will not fit snugly into a typical structure.
-They value independence, of thought and action and they need their space: to think, to be free from other people to work in short bursts of energy.
-The INTP does not like too much detail, preferring a broad-brush stroke approach.
-The simple, the obvious bores them and anything they see as trivial or unimportant will be pushed away.
-If it holds their interest the high critical thinking ability of the INTP and their shrewd judgements means they can analyse and distil even the most complex problems and cut to the core of what needs to be done. ”
+INTPs will not fit snugly into a typical structure.
+They value independence of thought and action.
+They need their space—to think, to be free from other people—to work in short bursts of energy.
+INTPs do not like too much detail, preferring a broad brushstroke approach.
+The simple and obvious bores them, and anything they see as trivial or unimportant will be pushed away.
+If it holds their interest, the high critical thinking ability of INTPs and their shrewd judgements mean they can analyze and distill even the most complex problems to cut to the core of what needs to be done.